bdewerff/harry_potter_project/source/ravenclaw/ravenclaw.rst

 Many Ravenclaws tend to be academically gifted students, hard-workers and diligent.
 They are also known to be curious, logical, rational and attentive to the world around them.
-This may sound like Hermoine Granger, a talented and academic-focused witch, but she was destined for Gryffindor, although the sorting hat did consider Ravenclaw as an option for her.
+This may sound like Hermione Granger, a talented and academic-focused witch, but she was destined for Gryffindor, although the sorting hat did consider Ravenclaw as an option for her.